Letters of Offer: instalment offers (general)

 - the amounts of the instalments should be precisely stated

 - the dates of payment should be precisely ascertainable - they should preferably be by reference to the date of the letter of acceptance (IHTM36267).
 (An instalment should not be expressed to be due by reference to the date of payment of an earlier instalment - payment of which might be delayed - though it can be expressed to be payable by reference to its due date.
-If you need to use specific dates, the earliest of those dates must be far enough ahead to allow time for the offer to be referred to your B2 manager and, if necessary, to Tax Administration Advice (TAA) (IHTM36361) via the Penalty Portfolio Holder, and accepted before the instalment becomes due.)
+If you need to use specific dates, the earliest of those dates must be far enough ahead to allow time for the offer to be referred to your B2 manager and, if necessary, to Tax Administration, Litigation and Advice (TALA) (IHTM36361) via the Penalty Portfolio Holder, and accepted before the instalment becomes due.)

 There are examples of how to express the instalment offers on the next page (IHTM36346).